-The traffic acquisition cost represents the expenses incurred by an internet company, like Google, to gain qualified traffic on its pages for monetization.
-Over the years Google has been able to reduce its traffic acquisition costs and in any case to keep it stable.
-In 2017 Google spent 22.7% of its total advertising revenues (over $21 billion) to guarantee its traffic on several desktop and mobile devices across the web.
+The traffic acquisition cost represents the expenses incurred by an internet company, like Google, to gain qualified traffic – on its pages – for monetization.
+Over the years, Google has been able to reduce its traffic acquisition costs and, in any case, to keep it stable.
+In 2022 Google spent 21.75% of its total advertising revenues (over $48 billion) to guarantee its traffic on several desktop and mobile devices across the web.

 Why traffic has been a critical driver for Google’s success all along

-Indeed, users’ data is critical for Google experimentation and change, thus improvements.
-Between 2017-18 of over 200,000 experiments Google made over 2,400 changes to its search algorithm.
+Indeed, users’ data is critical for Google’s experimentation and change, thus improvements.
+Between 2017-18 of over 200,000 experiments, Google made over 2,400 changes to its search algorithm.

-Therefore, a key metric to look at to understand Google success is its traffic acquisition cost.
+Therefore, a key metric to look at to understand Google’s success is its traffic acquisition cost.

 What does the traffic acquisition cost stand for?

-The traffic acquisition costs represent the expenses of an internet company, like Google, has to incur to generate enough revenues to sustain the business.
-When the revenues run faster compared to the traffic acquisition cost that is when the internet business becomes sustainable.
+The traffic acquisition costs represent the expenses an internet company, like Google, has to incur to generate enough revenues to sustain the business.
+When the revenues run faster compared to the traffic acquisition cost, that is when the internet business becomes sustainable.